Ovarian cancer research

 PARP inhibitors are drugs that block a protein in cells, called PARP.
 This protein is important for cells to repair their DNA, particularly in cells that have BRCA1 or BRCA2 gene faults.
 So if researchers can block this protein, they hope that cancer cells won't be able to repair themselves and will die.
 The first research with these drugs has been in people with cancers that have these particular gene faults.
 But researchers are also looking into using these drugs to treat cancers that don't have the BRCA gene mutations.

-One trial is testing a PARP inhibitor called rucaparib (AG-014699) in women with stage 3 or 4 ovarian cancer with BRCA1 and 2 gene faults.
+A trial is testing a PARP inhibitor called rucaparib (AG-014699) in women with stage 3 or 4 ovarian cancer with BRCA1 and 2 gene faults.
+The ARIEL2 study is looking at rucaparib for ovarian cancer that has come back after chemotherapy.

 There have been several trials with a PARP inhibitor called olaparib (or AZD 2281).
 This has been tested in advanced ovarian cancer alongside chemotherapy and after chemotherapy.
 Most of the research has been with women whose ovarian cancer has a BRCA1 or 2 gene fault.
 But there has also been some research looking at how well this drug works in women without these gene faults.
 There have been some promising early trial results but we still need results from large, longer term trials to find out exactly how helpful olaparib is in treating ovarian cancer.
 We have more information about olaparib in our question and answer section.